 Verification

 PEAC verification is offline and deterministic.
-Given a receipt, the issuer's public keys, and optionally the policy file, verification produces the same result every time with no external dependencies.
+Given a receipt, the issuer's public key, and optionally a policy digest, verification produces the same result every time with no external dependencies.

 Verification runs entirely locally.
-The verifier needs only the receipt (a JWS string) and the issuer's JWKS (public keys).
+The verifier needs only the receipt (a JWS string) and the issuer's public key (Ed25519).
 No callback to the issuer, no token introspection endpoint, no online dependency.

-The verifier runs a fixed sequence of checks against each receipt.
-All checks must pass for the receipt to be considered verified.
+The verifier runs a sequence of checks against each receipt. verifyLocal() auto-detects wire version and applies the appropriate checks.

 | # | Check | Description |